johnsonjo4531/facebook-test-user-login-bug/README.md

 ## The expected outcome:

-I should be able to login to an Facebook App with a test user (that is linked to that app.)
+I should be able to login to a Facebook App with a test user (that is linked to that app.)

 ## How to setup the demo app: